 With a simple 5-ingredient filling, this recipe is just about as easy as it gets.
 All you need is a blender or food processor to blend it together.
 I prefer using the food processor so I can make my crust in it first, and then make the filling in the same bowl.
 There’s only one dish to clean that way!

-If you’d like to make a pie crust from scratch, I’ll be sharing a gluten-free pie crust soon.
-(There’s already a recipe in No Excuses Detox if you have that!)
+If you’d like to make a pie crust from scratch, try my Vegan Pie Crust, which is also gluten-free.
 You can use any other unbaked pie crust that you love, too.

 Because I had to test this recipe so many times, I actually relied on a frozen gluten-free crust from Trader Joe’s so that I wouldn’t have to make a crust from scratch every time.
 (Testing recipes is like a science experiment, so it’s a good idea to have a control when testing the filling– in this case, a store-bought crust kept the experiment results consistent!)